nodejs/build/setup/README.md

 # Ansible setup

-Servers in the Node.js infrastructure is provisioned with Ansible.
+Servers in the Node.js infrastructure are provisioned with Ansible.
 This directory contains all the related Ansible files.

-For more information and getting started with Ansible, please read [getting started on ansible.com].
+For more information and getting started with Ansible, please read [getting started on ansible.com](https://www.ansible.com/get-started).

 # Working with Ansible